norman02/TryHackMeProjects/dorking/walkthrough.md

 - Crawlers use these pre-defined **routes** to locate and index content faster and more accurately.

 Sitemaps are an important part of SEO because they improve how thoroughly and efficiently a site is indexed.
+## Task 6 – Using Google for Advanced Searching

+> 1. What would be the format used to query the site `bbc.co.uk` about flood defences?
+**Answer:** `site:bbc.co.uk flood defences`

+> 2. What term would you use to search by file type?
+**Answer:** `filetype:`

+> 3. What term can we use to look for login pages?
+**Answer:** `intitle:login`

+### 🧠 Explanation

+This task introduces common Google Dorking search operators:

+- `site:` restricts results to a specific domain
+  Example: `site:bbc.co.uk`
+- `filetype:` filters results by file extension
+  Example: `filetype:pdf`, `filetype:xlsx`, etc.
+- `intitle:` finds pages with specific terms in the title
+  Example: `intitle:login` often reveals login panels or admin pages

+These operators allow you to surgically extract useful content from the web — often content that was never meant to be easily found.

+⚠️ **Important Reminder:**
+Google Dorking is legal because it only returns publicly indexed content.
+What you *do* with that content determines legality and ethics.